edge-ml/javascript/README.md

-# Node
+# EdgeML-Node

-Node library for https://github.com/edge-ml.
+Node library for <https://github.com/edge-ml>.
 Can be used to upload datasets as whole or incrementally.

 [![Node.js Package](https://github.com/edge-ml/node/actions/workflows/npm-publish.yml/badge.svg)](https://github.com/edge-ml/node/actions/workflows/npm-publish.yml)

-## How to use

-### Installation
+## Installation

-The library can be installed from npm
+### Install from npm

 ```bash
 npm i explorer-node
 ```

+## How to use

 ### Upload datasets as a whole